 3E 6C 9A 2B D0 EB 7D 65 8A 0B 4B 76 54 06 A5 F2 81 95 A1 EB A1 EF 21 56 64 91 D7 4C 87 15 64 45

-Codebook for macOS (the direct version, not the Mac App Store version) is distributed as a ZIP archive that contains a code-signed macOS application (
+Codebook for macOS (the direct version, not the Mac App Store version) is distributed as a signed Installer Package that contains a code-signed macOS application (

 Codebook.app).
-That binary is signed with Zetetic's Developer ID Certificate from Apple. macOS has a feature known as Gatekeeper that verifies the binary has been signed by Zetetic and that it hasn't been tampered with in any way (changing the binary invalidates the signature).
+Both are signed with Zetetic's Developer ID Certificate from Apple. macOS has a feature known as Gatekeeper that verifies the binary has been signed by Zetetic and that it hasn't been tampered with in any way (changing the binary invalidates the signature).

 To enable (or confirm) this behavior on your Mac, go to System Preferences > Security & Privacy, and ensure that "App Store and identified developers" is checked under "Allow apps downloaded from:"